How Do Open Mic Nights Work?

 Be prepared for when they offer you longer sets and think about how to best use the time you are given.

 How many songs do I get to play/sing?

 While formats can vary from venue to venue, usually you should expect to perform two to three songs or have a 10-15-minute time slot.
 Again, to know the exact details, check with the venue or host before arriving.

 If you get nervous, looking at a friendly face can help sometimes, so it’s a good idea to invite your friends and family to the event and ask them to cheer you on (Sensibly, of course).

 If you’re performing for the first time, show up a bit early so you have time to settle in and relax before going up to perform.
 Rehearse your piece in your head, if that’s helpful, but stay calm and treat any nerves as excitement.

-Try using visualization.
+Try using visualisation.
 Often just imagining yourself having a great performance can give you a confidence boost.
 See if that works for you.
 Remember that there will be other people in attendance who may be just as nervous as you are.

 Click here for more on overcoming stage fright: